corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-integration.md

 {{< codesample file="/content/en/platform/corda/4.9/codesamples/AWSCloudCryptoServiceProvider.java" >}}

-Corda: Enterprise Edition  uses a service loader class to discover implementations of `CryptoServiceProvider`.
+Corda Enterprise uses a service loader class to discover implementations of `CryptoServiceProvider`.

 The class takes the configuration information and creates an instance of the `CryptoService` - in this case `AWSCloudCryptoService` - including an X500 identifier and the configuration information defined in `AWSCloudConfiguration.java`.